 Top 5 Safety Tips for Pennsylvania Teen Drivers

-Teen drivers are likely to be excited about getting behind the wheel.
+Teen drivers are likely to be excited about getting their driver’s license and getting behind the wheel.
 They can feel a sense of independence and freedom, but that independence comes with responsibility.
 All drivers owe a duty of care to the other vehicles and pedestrians who share the road.
 In their excitement, a teen driver may forget vital rules and information regarding their safety and the safety of others.

 Unfortunately, a distracted or inexperienced teen driver can make a mistake that causes dire consequences.
 If you or your loved one suffered an accident with a teen driver, you may want to consult with an experienced personal injury lawyer for help with your claim.